Seven Ways to Start a Blog Post … and Seven Ways to Finish It

 (From Amazon Takes Aim At Scammers But Hits Authors, David Gaughran, Let’s Get Digital)

 Here, David makes a very clear statement about Amazon, the biggest e-book retailer.
 Granted, being critical about Amazon isn’t necessarily super-controversial these days … but saying “sometimes [Amazon] gets things very wrong” is bold and sure to get attention.
 David goes on to present a ton of evidence for what he’s saying, and towards the end of the post, he’s included updates based on Amazon’s responses to him.

 Which leads me on to … what final impression are you giving the reader at the end of your post?

 Seven Ways to Finish a Blog Post

-When I’ve done blog post reviews in the past (I currently only offer these for Writers’ Huddle members), one of the most common mistakes I’ve seen is not ending a post properly.
-In fact, many bloggers don’t seem to think about the ending at all … they just stop.
+When I’ve done blog post reviews in the past, one of the most common mistakes I’ve seen is not ending a post properly.
+In fact, some bloggers don’t seem to think about the ending at all … they just stop.